 June is a huge month for festivals across Italy, and Venice is no exception.
-Most notably, this is the month when the Venice Biennale begins (every other year, in odd-numbered years).
+Most notably, this is the month when the Venice Biennale begins.
 Also note that June 2, Republic Day, is a national holiday, so many businesses, including museums and restaurants, will be closed or have reduced hours.

 Here's an overview of some of the biggest annual and semi-annual festivals that Venetians celebrate in June.

-This big national holiday is akin to Independence Day in the United States or Bastille Day in France.
+This big national holiday in Italy is akin to Independence Day in the United States or Bastille Day in France.

 Banks, many shops, and some restaurants, museums, and tourist sites will be closed or have modified hours on June 2.
 If you plan to visit a site or museum, check its website in advance to see if it's open.